CIS700-Procedural-Graphics/Project1-Noise/README.md

 ### GUI

 All aspects of the octave noise function can be changed via the dat.gui module.
+The song can also be turned on and off.

-### Music (unimplemented, but almost implemented!)
+### Music (implemented, but not perfect...)

 I used Web Audio API to set up a mini-pipeline to play a song from "La La Land" (great movie!).
 I used a component in the pipeline called an Analyser to spit out song-waveform data every animation frame, which I then passed to the shader.
 However, I ran into a couple of problems / creative-roadblocks:

  - Every frame passed a waveform data array of length 1024, which was too large to send to my vertex shader via a uniform variable (the compiler spit out some "too many uniforms error").
 This meant that I was unable to work with the waveform data unless I (1) found a way to compress it or (2) tried attaching the data onto vertices via vertex attributes outside of the shader.
+I ended up smoothing the original waveform via a moving average, and then passing it to the shader as a smaller array.

 - Additionally, I struggled to find a good way to incorporate the data into the animation.
 Perhaps the song I chose was too loud / had too many simultaneous instruments, because whenever I attempted to add in song data to my shader, the animation became very jittery, which was no good.
+As of now, the circle jitters somewhat in tune with the beat and volume of the song.

 ## Objective